Bascil/rust-actix-web-minimal-docker-image/Readme.md

-# Cloud Run Actix Hello
+# Rust Actix Web Minimal Docker Image

 This project demonstrates how to build and run a Rust application using Docker, with a focus on security and efficiency.